diegoyon/leaderboard/README.md

 # Leaderboard

 > The leaderboard website displays scores submitted by different players.
 It also allows you to submit your score.
-All data is preserved thanks to an extermal leaderboard API service.
+All data is preserved thanks to an external leaderboard API service.

 ## Built With